Wyntuition/jekyll-now/_posts/2017-09-19 Skillustrator write-up.md

 Another example would be you would like to build a new application at your organization with a nice front-end, so you go to Skillustrator to search out all the people who have Angular, TypeScript and ES2017, or one of those or some combination.

+We also wanted a chance to exercise the net .NET Core technologies and see how they played with non-Windows technologies and servers.

 ## How did we do it?

 We created the app using Microsoft's newer ASP.NET Core framework.
 This is a very streamlined web framework that allows cross-platform development.
 We used it to develop the APIs for the application.
 Since it was cross-platform, we had people contributing from Mac and Windows.
 Imagine that in a .NET world!